ber532k/mkpdf/README.md

 Run `make deb` to create a package for debian.
 Or just download an already-built package from the releases page.

+### Ubuntu or Linux Mint

+Preliminary testing suggests the Debian package will also work on these two Debian-based distributions.
+Please feel free to contact me if you encounter any problems.

 ### Manual Installation

 Add the following files to your PATH and make sure they are executable: